The short answer

 The reality:

-When pushed for evidence, encryption proponents often cite anecdotes: "I know of a case where..." or "We've heard from officers that..."
-This is understandable— individual stories are compelling.
-But anecdotes don't make policy.
+When pressed for evidence, encryption supporters typically fall back on anecdotes: "I know of a case where..." or "We've heard from officers that..."
+Individual stories feel convincing, but they don't substitute for data.

-Officers remember the rare cases where scanner monitoring might have helped criminals.
-They don't track the thousands of cases where open radio had no negative impact.
+Officers remember the rare cases where scanner monitoring might have helped a criminal.
+They don't track the thousands of cases where open radio had no negative impact on the outcome.

-"The suspect fled just before we arrived" becomes attributed to scanner monitoring when there are many other explanations (lookouts, coincidence, routine caution).
+"The suspect fled just before we arrived" gets attributed to scanner monitoring when there are many other explanations: lookouts, coincidence, routine caution, or just bad timing.

-Without comparing encrypted vs. non-encrypted jurisdictions systematically, we can't know if encryption actually changes criminal behavior.
+Without systematically comparing encrypted and non-encrypted jurisdictions, there's no way to know if encryption actually changes criminal behavior.

 We hear about criminals who weren't caught.
-We don't hear about the vast majority who were caught despite having theoretical access to scanners.
+We don't hear about the far larger number who were caught despite having access to scanners.

-If we want to understand criminal counter-surveillance, we should look at what actually works for them—not what sounds scary in a press release.
+To understand criminal counter-surveillance, look at what actually works for them, not what sounds alarming in a press release.

 Signal, Telegram, WhatsApp—encrypted apps are the primary communication tool for organized crime.
 They're free, easy, and actually secure.